petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/creating-and-managing-objects/actions/understanding-action-types.md

 <!--TASK: When Client Extensions documentation is ready, recommend using client extensions instead, since it can include OAuth. -->

 ## Groovy Script

+!!! important
+    As of DXP 2024.Q2/Portal 7.4 GA120, scripting is disabled by default.
+You can enable it in System Settings &rarr; Script Management (under the Security category).

 Groovy Script actions execute Groovy scripts.
 Enter your script into the provided code window.
 For Liferay 7.4 U33+/GA33+, Liferay uses the [GroovyShell class](https://docs.groovy-lang.org/latest/html/api/groovy/lang/GroovyShell.html) to validate Groovy script syntax when you click Save.
 If the script is invalid, Liferay displays a general error message.